codefellows-seattle-javascript-401d19/36-full-stack-crud/lab-andrew/frontend/README.md

-# Lab 31 Budget Tracker
+# Lab 31 Synth Tracker

 ## Overview

-This is a budget tracker app.
-A new budget can be created with the form on the home page.
-This will add a new budget to the list of budgets.
-The budget will have an update form attached which allows a user to update that budget.
-There will also be a delete button to delete this budget category.
-Each budget category can have expenses added.
-Within each category will be a form where one can add expenses.
-Also within the category will be a list of expenses, each of which can be updated or deleted.
+This is a synth tracker app.
+A new synth can be created with the form on the home page.
+This will add a new synth to the list of synths.
+The synth will have an update form attached which allows a user to update that synth.
+There will also be a delete button to delete this synth synthCompany.
+Each synth synthCompany can have synths added.
+Within each synthCompany will be a form where one can add synths.
+Also within the synthCompany will be a list of synths, each of which can be updated or deleted.
 To edit any section, double-click on that section, and a form to update the text or amount will appear.

 ***
 ## Getting Started